 Cranberry juice is a popular beverage in the United States.
-The consumption of cranberry juice is not prohibited on a diabetic diet.
-According to the American Diabetes Association, no food or beverage is off-limits to diabetics based on the diagnosis of diabetes alone.
-However, cranberry juice is higher in sugar than other foods and beverages and should be consumed by diabetics with careful observance of portion size and in accordance with any medication regimen as prescribed by a physician.
+The consumption of cranberry juice is not prohibited on a diabetes diet.
+According to the American Diabetes Association, no food or beverage is off-limits to people with diabetes based on the diagnosis of diabetes alone.
+However, cranberry juice is higher in sugar than other foods and beverages and should be consumed by people with diabetes with careful observance of portion size and in accordance with any medication regimen as prescribed by a physician.

 Video of the Day

 Types of Cranberry Juice

 Cranberry juice is available as a pure juice or as a juice cocktail.
 Pure cranberry juice should not contain any additional fruits or added sugars, whereas cranberry juice cocktail or juice blends often contain additional fruit juices and added sugars.
 Per serving, cranberry juice cocktail may contain more than twice the amount of calories and carbohydrates of pure cranberry juice.
 Light cranberry juice cocktails made with artificial sweeteners have entered the market that contain less sugar and calories per serving than regular cranberry juice cocktail.